carboncalculated/node-pachube-stream/README.md

 # pachube-stream

-Creates a streaming TCP connection with pachube TCP API SERVER
+A streaming TCP client for the pachube TCP Server

 ## Installation